 If you have been working remotely and believe your employer has broken overtime laws to avoid paying you what you deserve, reach out to Haeggquist & Eck, LLP.
 We can represent employees who have been working from home and were forced to work more hours than they got paid for or were eligible for overtime and didn’t receive it.

-If you have concerns about what could be missing from your paycheck, contact us online or call (619) 342-8000 to schedule a free initial consultation.
+If you have concerns about what could be missing from your paycheck, contact us online or call (619) 342-8000 to schedule a free initial evaluation.